Aephir/HomeAssistantConfig/README.md

 * [Philips Hue Lights](https://www2.meethue.com/en-us), a mix of various colored and white bulbs, and a single lighstrip running on the old bridge (v1).
 * [IKEA TRÅDFRI](https://www.ikea.com/us/en/catalog/categories/departments/lighting/36812/) bulbs, connected to the hue bridge.
 * [Philips Hue Dimmer Switches](https://www2.meethue.com/en-us/p/hue-dimmer-switch/046677458140), hacked with the help of [this guide](https://www.hackster.io/robin-cole/hijack-a-hue-remote-to-control-anything-with-home-assistant-5239a4) and the corresponding forum thread.
 * [Belkin WeMo Insight Switches](http://www.belkin.com/us/p/P-F7C029/), two insight switches, though these are "legacy" in my setup, future smart switches will be z-wave.
-One connects my [Rancilio Silvia](https://www.ranciliogroup.com/1-Rancilio-Homeline--Silvia) Espresso machine, so it can turn on and be warmed up by the time I need it (read: get out of bed, or arrive home).
-The other is a master switch for the office (including the desktop PC).
+When we bought our house, part of the deal was that we "inherited" a fountain in the garden, so of course I've set this up for control through Home Assistant with one of the old WeMos :-)
 * [Fibaro Wall Plug](https://www.fibaro.com/en/products/wall-plug/) z-wave power outlet switch.
 Master switch for the media center (TV, Stereo, PS4, etc.).
 I have had a very good experience with Fibaro, and plan to include more plugs and/or other Fibaro devices.
 * [NeoCoolCam](http://www.szneo.com/en/products/index.php?id=41) to cut power to my desktop PC (it'll find a better use in a few months after we move)
 * [Raspberry Pi 3B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) running [Kodi](https://kodi.tv/) (switch a bit between raspbian + kodi and [LibreELEC](https://libreelec.tv/), connected to TV (CEC commands can be sent to this Pi via SSH to control TV).
 This has the [HiFiBerry DAC+ Pro](https://www.hifiberry.com/shop/boards/hifiberry-dac-pro/) for high fidelity audio output.
 * [Raspberry Pi 2B](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/) Running [Mopidy](https://www.mopidy.com/).
 It is set up via MPD, though mostly controlled independently of Home Assistant, though (using primarily the very nice [Iris](https://github.com/jaedb/Iris) interface by jaedb).
 Connected to proper effect amplifier (NAD c275bee).
 This has the [Allo BOSS Maser DAC](https://www.modmypi.com/raspberry-pi/audio-dacampdigi/dacs-digital-to-analogue-coverters-1044/allo-boss-raspberry-pi-master-dac/?secumt=I3RhYi1yZXZpZXc=#review-title) for high fidelity audio output.
 * [SONOS Play 5](https://www.sonos.com/en/shop/play5.html) for low fidelity playback and TTS from home assistant.
 * [Google Home Mini](https://store.google.com/?srp=/product/google_home_mini) mostly to use as microphone; I have home assistant set up with google assistant via home assistant cloud.
+* [Chromecasts](https://store.google.com/product/chromecast).
+Easier/better control of certain TVs
+* [Chromecast Audio](https://store.google.com/product/chromecast_audio).
+Easier/better control and linking of various speakers and hifi systems.
 * [iKettle](https://smarter.am/support-ikettle-1-0/).
 Yeah, even I will admit this one is a bit overkill, unless you use a kettle at least daily.
 Otherwise (1) the water goes stale before you use it or (2) you have to go and fill/change the water, and then you might as well press the button manually while you're there.
 Still a nice kettle, even without the connectivity, but probably wouldn't buy a connected kettle again.
 * [Smart TV](http://www.samsung.com/dk/support/model/UE46ES8005UXXE) (though integration is not that useful at the moment, the old fashioned remote or smartphone app is used much more).
 * [Xiaomi Gateway](https://xiaomi-mi.com/mi-smart-home/xiaomi-mi-gateway-2/)